elyograg/blankgradle/README.md

 delete the .git directory after looking over the 'git grep changeme' output in anticipation of using this as the starting point of your own project and source control system.

+If importing into eclipse, Go to Import, Import..., and find "Existing Gradle Project".
+If importing via the Git perspective or using any other import type, the resulting project will most likely not work right.

+In IntelliJ Idea, everything works correctly with all import methods attempted.